PhD seminars on writing, searching and data management

 Before the workshop, you are expected to have written an abstract (max 300 words) on your own or an invented research result (2 hours).
 This abstract must be uploaded on Mitt UiB.
 After the workshop, you have one week time to upload a second, improved version of your abstract based on what you have learned in the first module (2 hours).
 You will then be assigned the task of peer-reviewing two abstracts written by other workshop participants and uploading your reviews on mitt UiB (2 hours).
 This must be completed before the second module.

-- How to write a formally correct scientific paper, including correct use of the past and present tense and direct and indirect speech
+- Recognize the different components of a clear and formally correct scientific paper, including correct use of the past and present tense and direct and indirect speech

-- How to write a cover letter to the editor and write a response addressing referee comments
+- Understand various steps in the submission process from the initial idea to the final publications, including how to write a cover letter to the editor and write a response addressing referee comments

-- A strategy for how to organize the writing process efficiently, including how to handle the involvement of co-authors
+- Recognize how to organize the writing process efficiently, including how to handle the involvement of co-authors